Regularization Through Simultaneous Learning: A Case Study on Plant Classification: Introduction

-Regarding model interpretability and explicability, we introduce a technique termed Layer Correlation, which facilitates understanding the relationships between the features learned by the model.
+Regarding model interpretability and explicability, we explore a technique termed Layer Correlation, which facilitates understanding the relationships between the features learned by the model.
 This method assesses the correlation level of the features generated for each class, determining whether the model can produce pertinent information for prediction.
 Moreover, we demonstrate the classes from the auxiliary group that most significantly activate the primary group and present their corresponding activation maps.

 In the context of hop variety classification, with the aid of the method proposed herein, we have enhanced the state-of-the-art results previously presented in~\cite{castro2021end}.
-The contributions of this work can be summarized as follows:

-\begin{itemize} \item A Simultaneous Learning method to regularize a model; \item A loss function that penalizes inter-group errors; \item A technique to enhance the interpretation of the features learned in each layer of the model, thereby providing a deeper understanding of the learning process. \end{itemize}
+The contributions of this work can be summarized as follows: \begin{itemize} \item A Simultaneous Learning method to regularize a model; \item A loss function that penalizes inter-group errors; \item A systematic approach to enhancing the interpretability of features learned at each model layer, promoting a deeper understanding of the learning process. \end{itemize}

 The structure of this paper is organized as follows: in Section \ref{sec:related_works}, we review related works; in Section \ref{sec:method}, we present the proposed cost function, Simultaneous Learning technique, evaluation metric, and Layer Correlation; in Section \ref{sec:experiments}, we describe the datasets used, the experimental configurations and results, and the model interpretability; finally, in Section \ref{sec:conclusion}, we discuss the results obtained and propose possible future research directions.